What is the Best Supplement for an Enlarged Prostate?

 Ben’s Natural Health supplements are based on the most current, published, peer-reviewed scientific research.
 We do the research work for you, so you don’t have to.

-The Issue With Supplements
+The Issue With Some Supplements

 Dietary supplements go through fewer regulatory hurdles than drugs.
 Drugs must undergo clinical trials to demonstrate to the FDA that they are safe and effective.

-The FDA can then approve the new drug, so it can be marketed and sold in the US.
+The FDA can then approve the new drug so it can be marketed and sold in the US.
 However, safety issues are detected with a third of medicines after market approval.

 Dietary supplements are considered safe until proven otherwise.
 Manufacturers are not obligated to conduct clinical trials to prove the efficacy and safety before entering the market.

-Brands are free to make a number of health claims related to addressing nutrient deficiencies, supporting general health, or supporting a particular body function (e.g. immunity or heart health).
+Brands are free to make a number of health claims related to addressing nutrient deficiencies, supporting general health, or supporting a particular body function (e.g., immunity or heart health).

 The manufacturers need to follow the claim with the following message: “This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.”